VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 }
 ```

 [CharSets](/documentation/api/class-char-set/) and [Textures](/documentation/api/class-texture/) are reusable, which means that multiple [Textures](/documentation/api/class-texture/) can share the same [CharSet](/documentation/api/class-cha-set/) and that more than one [Sprite](/documentation/api/class-sprite/) can display the same [Texture](/documentation/api/class-texture/).
-The intricacies of how these relationships are worked out by the engin depend on the allocation type of the [CharSet](/documentation/api/class-char-set/), which in turn depends on animations.
+The intricacies of how these relationships are worked out by the engine depend on the allocation type of the [CharSet](/documentation/api/class-char-set/), which in turn depends on animations.

 ### BGMAP Sprites